robisim74/qwik-speak/docs/extract.md

 - `assetsPath` Path to translation files: `[basePath]/[assetsPath]/[lang]/*.json`.
 Default to `'i18n'`
 - `format` The format of the translation files.
 Default to `'json'`
 - `filename` Filename for not scoped translations.
 Default is `'app'`
+- `fallback` Optional function to implement a fallback strategy
 - `keySeparator` Separator of nested keys.
 Default is `'.'`
 - `keyValueSeparator` Key-value separator.
 Default is `'@@'`